This package is not supported in NethServer Enterprise

 - Every 15 minutes, MASTER makes a backup on SLAVE

-- An email is sent to root (admin if mail server is installed)
+- If an error occurs, an email is sent to root (admin if mail server is installed)

-Install nethserver-hotsync on both MASTER and SLAVE, execute from command line:
+Install nethserver-hotsync on both MASTER and SLAVE from Software Center or execute from command line:

 [root@master]# config setprop rsyncd password <PASSWORD> [root@master]# config setprop hotsync role master [root@master]# config setprop hotsync SlaveHost <SLAVE_IP> [root@master]# signal-event nethserver-hotsync-save